-Title Inverness College UHI drama students work with mental health charity Mikeysline to support work Degree of recognition Regional Media name/outlet Inverness College UHI Media type Web Country United Kingdom Date 30/03/19 Description Wednesday 20 March 2019
+Title Inverness College UHI drama students work with mental health charity Mikeysline to support work Degree of recognition Regional Media name/outlet Inverness College UHI Media type Web Country/Territory United Kingdom Date 30/03/19 Description Wednesday 20 March 2019

 DRAMA students at Inverness College UHI have teamed up with mental health charity Mikeysline to raise awareness about the challenges people face and the support that’s available.